micshar92/micshar92.github.io/README.md

 * <a href="https://www.reddit.com/user/TamingYourTech/">TamingYourTech on Reddit</a>

 <br>
-> "The fool think he is wise, but the wise man knows himself to be a fool."<br>
+> "The fool thinks he is wise, but the wise man knows himself to be a fool."<br>
 -- William Shakespeare, As You Like It

 <br>